Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated all demo pages with latest reference to css file.
 - Added dos and don'ts in the grid page under the first section.
 - Added screen-specific layouts in the `grid.html` doc page.
+- Added offsets to the `grid.html` doc page.